 Mary Martin, from Monkstown, Dublin, wrote letters to her missing son, starting in January 1916.
 Shortly before this time, she had been told that her son, Charlie, a soldier with the Royal Dublin Fusiliers, was missing on the Salonika front.

-The wealthy Catholic mother of 12 children wrote letters to her son recording the daily activities of her family and friends against the backdrop of the Easter Rising in Dublin and the ongoing First World War.
+The wealthy Catholic mother of 12 children wrote letters to her son in a diary recording the daily activities of her family and friends against the backdrop of the Easter Rising in Dublin and the ongoing First World War.

 In her first diary entry she said, “Since I heard you were missing as well as wounded, it has occurred to me to write the diary in the form of a letter.
 We hope to hear from you soon.”

-Martin’s diary ended on 25th May.
-By this time she had been told that her 20-year-old son had been captured and killed the previous December.
+Martin’s diary ended on May 25 1916.
+By this time, she had been told that her 20-year-old son had been captured and killed the previous December.

-Director of the M Phil in digital humanities at Trinity College Professor Susan Schreibman said, “It is a very poignant collection, written by a woman whose experiences were similar to many mothers of the time.
+Director of the project, Professor Susan Schreibman said, “It is a very poignant collection, written by a woman whose experiences were similar to many mothers of the time.

 “The diary was never meant for public consumption, so it is very candid.
 These were ordinary people going through extraordinary times.”

 She added that the project “provides a model of how we can bring alive historical treasures too infrequently seen by the public.”